 Teaching Prehistoric Yorkshire

-A new classroom teaching resource for primary schools explores prehistory through 15 incredible archaeological finds from Yorkshire.
+York Museums Trust have created a free classroom teaching resource for primary schools which explores prehistory through 15 incredible archaeological finds from Yorkshire.

 From the earliest evidence of human activity in Yorkshire 500,000 years ago to the Roman invasion, this image-rich resource will help teachers bring prehistoric Yorkshire to life in the classroom.
 Can you work out who might have owned the earliest gold found in Yorkshire, who buried the weapons cache at South Cave just after the Roman invasion, or how a Bronze Age man buried in a tree trunk coffin died?